 - Initiating scientific or commercial collaborations.

 Funding decisions are made by the monthly HIIT Steering group.
 Submit your proposal by the end of the first week of the month to have it processed in that month’s meeting.
+Your proposal should be submited before the activity for which you are applying for funding has occurred.
 For administrative reasons, the main applicant has to have PI status in either university.

 Helsinki Distinguished Lecture Series